zhpmatrix/PaperReading/README.md

 https://arxiv.org/pdf/1512.00965.pdf

+用在对话系统，提升鲁棒性：

+《Neural symbolic machines: Learning semantic parsers on freebase with weak supervision》

+《Neural-symbolic machine learning for retrosynthesis and reaction prediction.
+Chemistry–A European Journal》

 《Coupling Distributed and Symbolic Execution for Natural Language Queries》

 134.《From Machine Reading Comprehension to Dialogue State Tracking: Bridging the Gap》